We are the country's leading internet

 examples of the caliber, condition and quality that we are

-Please check the Iron Past Sales Archive on the right to see what some of
+Please check the Iron Past Sales Archive on the right to see some of

-the Irons we have had have sold for in the past
+the Irons we have sold in the past.

 If you have similar irons to those seen here